NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 Control network
 ^^^^^^^^^^^^^^^

-By default, ``bundle_adjust`` will create interest point matches between pairs of images (see also ``--auto-overlap-params``).
+By default, ``bundle_adjust`` will create interest point matches between all pairs of images (see also ``--auto-overlap-params``).
 These matches are assembled into a *control network*, in which a triangulated point is associated with features in two or more images.
 The match files are saved with the specified output prefix and a ``.match`` extension.

 The naming convention for the match files is::